 Ms. Nambooze was finally given bond and flown to India for another round of surgery in July 2018.
-According to the complainant, five years later she is still experiencing pain and still undergoing tough medical treatment.
+She has also been allowed to receive regular treatment in the United States.
+According to the complainant, many years later she is still experiencing pain and still undergoing tough medical treatment.
 No action has been taken by the national authorities to identify and punish those responsible for the above-described events.